Diptesh2003/FRONTAL-FACE-DETECTION/README.md

 - Extend the label set in `recognize.py` as needed.

 ---

-## 📁 Directory Structure

----

 ## 👨‍💻 Author
-- 🧑‍💻 *Your Name* — ML & CV Enthusiast
+- 🧑‍💻 *DIPTESH PANDA* — AI/ML ENGINEER

 ---